develprr/metamatic-framework/README.md

 ### Version 1.7.0 Use initState function to initialize states

-Metamatic version 1.7.0 introduces **initState** function that is enables your app to robustly remmeber all its states even if the browser page is reloaded / refreshed!
+Metamatic version 1.7.0 introduces **initState** function that is enables your app to robustly remember all its states even if the browser page is reloaded / refreshed!
-Set initiall values safely to objects using *initState* function that only sets those values to a state that don't exist there previously.
+Set initial values safely to Metamatic states using *initState* function that only sets those values to a state that don't exist there previously.
-This is useful because then values are not overwritten when the browser is refreshed.
-When the browser is refreshed and all initState calls are then re-executed, they won't reset those values anymore.
+This is useful because using initState function protects values from being overwritten when the browser is refreshed: a page reload causes all initState calls to be re-executed.
+Luckily, those initState calls won't touch any existing values at all and the app will maintain exactly the same state it had before the page reload occurred!

 ### Version 1.6.9: calling updateState to a non-defined state now possible